-28 Courses and assessments may be the same across degrees and programs if they include appropriate depth for each degree and program.
+Courses and assessments may be the same across degrees and programs if they include appropriate depth for each degree and program.

-29 Institutions outside the U.S. may replace the 10 Essential Services with content appropriate to the nation/region.
+&lt;sup>33 Institutions outside the U.S. may replace the 10 Essential Services with content appropriate to the nation/region.